kalessil/phpinspectionsea/docs/security.md

 # Exploiting unserialize

+> When Php Inspection (EA Extended) reports the rule violations, ensure that it not belongs to any of dev-tools
+> (profilers, caching behaviour in dev-environment and etc.).
+Dev-tools should not go to productions and normally
+> do not have any security guarantee.

 The vulnerability allows to remotely execute code or perform code/SQL injection by using unserialize() function (more details here: https://www.owasp.org/index.php/PHP_Object_Injection).